 - Let go of the facts and address the underlying issues.

-The one trait I look in a partner is vulnerability.
-Because when push comes to shove, both of us need to show up to the table with our needs, and work with each other in order to get them met.
+The one trait I look for in a partner is vulnerability.
+Because when push comes to shove, both of us need to show up to the table with our needs and work with each other in order to get them met.